rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/domains/set-password-policy-on-domain-v2.0.rst

 Set the domain's password policy.
 The policy allows authorized users to set a password rotation requirement for all users within the domain.
 This forces users to change their password after a specified time period.
-A User administrator can set a policy on their own domain.
+A User administrator and User manager can set a policy on their own domain.
 System and Identity administrators can set a policy on any domain.
 A password policy is effective immediately for a domain.

 .. note::